How to Turn Atoms into Grams: A Complete Guide to Converting Atomic Scale to Measurable Units

 Avogadro’s Number and Moles

 Avogadro’s number (6.022 × 10²³) represents the number of atoms in one mole of a substance.
 This constant allows scientists to "count" atoms by weighing them.
 One mole of any element has a mass equal to its atomic mass in grams.
-To give you an idea, one mole of iron (Fe) weighs 55.85 grams, and one mole of water (H₂O) weighs 18.02 grams.
+Take this case: one mole of iron (Fe) weighs 55.85 grams, and one mole of water (H₂O) weighs 18.02 grams.

 Molar Mass: The Bridge Between Atoms and Grams